bulatgrzegorz/bulatgrzegorz.github.io/_posts/2025-10-09-infrastructure-configuration-nightmare.md

 Some infrastructure repositories may have **dependencies on each other**, creating a complex chain of prerequisites that must be satisfied in a specific order:

-* Proto/Avro schema needs to be created and approved before kafka definition (schema registry)
+* Some infrastructure components need to be created before others (e.g., cloud resources before application secrets)
 * Secrets might need to wait for some resources to be created first
 * etc.